What is a pension sharing order?

 How do I get a pension sharing order?

-To obtain a pension sharing order you will need to first file for divorce and reach what’s called ‘decree nisi'.
-The decree nisi is the middle part of your divorce when a judge agrees that the divorce can proceed.
+To obtain a pension sharing order you will need to first submit for divorce and reach what’s called 'conditional order' (formerly called the ‘decree nisi').
+The conditional order is the middle part of your divorce when a judge agrees that the divorce can proceed.

 When a judge agrees that you can divorce, you can then submit a draft consent order (a financial remedy order) to the court.
 The draft consent order sets out what orders you want the court to make to achieve your financial settlement.
 The draft consent order can include a pension sharing order, along with a pension sharing annex (a Form P1).